 Tobacco Industry Marketing

-Only Alaska and North Dakota are funding their tobacco control programs at levels currently recommended by the Centers for Disease Control and Prevention (CDC), meaning tobacco company marketing efforts are largely occurring without effective, well-funded state tobacco control programs to respond.
+Only two states fund their tobacco control programs near the levels currently recommended by the Centers for Disease Control and Prevention (CDC), meaning tobacco company marketing efforts are largely occurring without effective, well-funded state tobacco control programs to respond.

 What do the major cigarette companies spend their advertising dollars on?

-- The largest single category of marketing and promotional expenditures in 2014 by far was price discounts paid to cigarette retailers or wholesalers to reduce the cost of cigarettes to the consumer.
-This category accounted for 79.7 percent ($6.8 billion) of expenditures.1 The price of cigarettes has a very significant effect on youth smoking.
+- The largest single category of marketing and promotional expenditures in 2015 was price discounts paid to cigarette retailers to reduce the cost of cigarettes to the consumer.
+This category accounted for 66.1 percent ($5.4 billion) of expenditures.1 The price of cigarettes has a very significant effect on youth smoking.
 Every 10 percent increase in the price of cigarettes reduces youth consumption by 7 percent.3 Price discounts and retail value-added promotions can negate the impact of state cigarette tax increases.

-- The second and third largest expenditure categories were promotional allowances paid to cigarette wholesalers and retailers and coupons.1
+- The second and third largest expenditure categories were price discounts and promotional allowances paid to cigarette wholesalers.1

 How does tobacco product advertising affect youth smoking?